stokito/fortress-lang/README.txt

     (load (concat (getenv "FORTRESS_HOME")
                   "/Fortify/fortify.el"))

+Vim: A directory containing vim script files for syntax highlighting.
+To enable syntax lighting for fortress code copy the sub-directories under Vim/ to your ~/.vim directory.
+  $ mkdir ~/.vim
+  $ cp -a Vim/ftdetect Vim/syntax ~/.vim/.
+If your cp command does not accept the -a option then use -r
+  $ cp -r Vim/ftdetect Vim/syntax ~/.vim/.

 SpecData: Machine-readable files used by the Fortress Language Specification (e.g., a list of all reserved words).
 Editors and other tools may also benefit from using these files.
 Moreover, all examples